|about us | conferences | links | contact | home|

 Indeed, whatever the difficulties, the benefits are promising.
 Governments have begun to discover that energy responses can be scaled well to local development conditions and growth options.
 In newly industrializing countries with interest in maintaining considerable levels of autonomy such as China and India there is a good fit with local traditions and climatic and economic conditions.
 Local industries get stimulated while environmental agendas are being reinforced.
 Comprehensive renewable energy practice on the local level directly reinforces broad quality of life aims, as well as healthy water, food and bio-diversity practice.

-other local subsidiarity objectives in the search for
+subsidiarity objectives in the search for meeting global

 greenhouse objectives, another government reform agenda

-satisfied as well: the call for accountability in public
+item is being satisfied as well: the call for

-delivering on indexed and measurable performance is a
+indexed and measurable performance is a natural byproduct

 of integrated sustainable energy practice.
 Local

-expected to be forthcoming more easily as agendas become
+consensus, too, is expected to be forthcoming more easily

 4. Solar City, a Blueprint for Integrated Urban Planning